 Life-long learning and use of technology, such as online curriculum content and resources, databases as clinical practice tools, distributed learning, and telemedicine, are also stressed.

 Students are expected to use personal portable computers and online resources to enhance their knowledge and skills, log clinical activities, and evaluate curricular activities.
 Educational computer programs on tutor room and other student-access computers include interactive programs that show graphical interpretations of cellular, biochemical, and pharmacological interactions.
-Online forms are set up to accept data from both web pages and PDAs.
-Students also use PDAs to check medical databases, make medical calculations, review curriculum information, and access medical texts and resources.
+Online forms are set up to accept data from both web pages and mobile devices.
+Students also use mobile devices to check medical databases, make medical calculations, review curriculum information, and access medical texts and resources.

 Cases used in small group learning are set up in both paper and web format so small groups can work with them in either format.
 Tutor rooms are set up with computers with large screen monitors for displaying patient cases and recording learning issues, viewing videotapes and educational software, and distance learning activities such as videoconferencing with faculty and students at remote sites or conducting small group discussions at remote locations.
 An online self-assessment system is available from campus and remote locations for student use in practicing for licensure and other exams.
 A Clinical Skills Laboratory with dozens of models and simulators is available to students for training and self-study.